smattymatty/mathew-storm-site/philo_content/ixion/t.md

 "I turned you down-"

 "After I caught you making advances."
 Her voice was silk over steel.
 "After I had to rebuff you.
 That's the story I'll tell."

 "Why?"

-"Because you need to learn the real lesson of Metis."
-Hera moved closer, her voice dropping.
-"She was brilliant.
-Strategic.
-Taught Zeus everything about mercy and wisdom.
-And he swallowed her the moment she became inconvenient."

 She gestured around the garden, at the party beyond.
 "This system doesn't want clever mortals who demand equality.
 It wants clever mortals who know their place.
 You tried to climb too high, Ixion.
 Now you'll learn what happens when mortals forget they're mortal."